course-details-portlet

 Students can describe and discuss:

-• Concepts of system thinking, asset management and risk assessment.
+• Concepts of system thinking.

 • Concepts and procedures of modeling approaches in urban water systems, including calibration and uncertainty assessment of said models.